Last Updated on

-- Your kid’s ability to run, hop, or skip becomes better because by this age he will have better coordination and balance.
+- Your child’s ability to run, hop, or skip becomes better because by this age he will have better coordination and balance.

-- Your kid’s small muscles work better, and thus he may be able to unbutton his shirt and even tie-up his shoelaces.
+- Your child’s small muscles work better, and thus he may be able to unbutton his shirt and even tie-up his shoelaces.

-- Your kid may require less assistance for feeding and may even eat his own meals.
+- Your child may require less assistance for feeding and may even eat his own meals.

-- Your kid may gain approximately 5 centimetres height and 2 kilograms of weight since his last birthday.
+- Your child may have gained approximately 5 centimetres height and 2 kilograms of weight since his last birthday.

 - Your child may become more independent by this age, and he may enjoy start enjoying the company of family members and friends.

-- Your kid may want to do things on his own, like eating his own meal or dressing himself up etc.
+- He may want to do things on his own, like eating his own meal or dressing on his own, etc.

-- Your kid may become more social as he starts going to school and meet more kids.
+- Your child may become more social as he starts going to school and meet more kids.

 Cognitive development means the development of thinking, reasoning, and problem-solving skills.
 Cognitive development makes sure that a child grows both mentally and emotionally.
 If you are wondering how your 5-year-old kid’s brain development may be taking place, well, here’s what may be happening:

-- Your kid may understand the concept of rules and may even follow them.
+- He may understand the concept of rules and may even follow them.

-- Your kid may understand the concept of ‘right’ and ‘wrong’.
+- He might understand the concept of ‘right’ and ‘wrong’.

-- Your kid will recognize most of the alphabets.
+- He will recognize most of the alphabets.

-- Your kid may remember your phone number.
+- He may remember your phone number and even address.

 Language and Communication Development

-As your child turns 5, he should get better at communicating with people.
+As your child turns 5 years old, he should get better at communicating with people.
 Good communication skills always help in the long run and so it is important to ensure that your child’s language development takes place in the right manner.
-Look for the following language development milestones in your 5-year-old kid:
+Look for the following language development milestones in your 5-year-old child:

-- He should be able to make use of tenses in his sentences, for example, I will go to the park tomorrow.
+- He should be able to speak complete sentences, using verbs, for example, I will go to the park tomorrow.

 - Your child should be able to talk about his day at school.